-Discover the Wonders of the Universe in the Royal Ontario Museum's Travelling Starlab!
+Discover the wonders of the universe in the Royal Ontario Museum's travelling planetarium!

 The Royal Ontario Museum proudly presents the Travelling Starlab, an exciting way of teaching people about the universe, in a unique learning environment.
 This program is both inter-disciplinary, fun and relevant to your curriculum.